 Our main goal was to make the object have real-world size on screens of different dimensions.
 Meaning, a user could take a ruler and measure it right on the screen.
 For instance, we set

-At the very beginning, we have brainstormed what techniques it was possible to use before implementing the solution.
+At the very beginning, we have brainstormed what techniques to use before implementing the solution.
 We split the problem into smaller ones to solve each one by one.

 The first complication was to find a physical pixel size.
 That would allow us to find how many pixels the required object must be rendered with.
 We have tried a few ways of calculating the pixel size without entering any parameters of the user’s monitor.
-As a start, we took the DPI (dots per inch) of a screen using Unity3D API.
-But the issue we had faced after was that it didn’t work on Android and could return wrong values.
+For starters, we took the DPI (dots per inch) of a screen using Unity3D API.
+But the issue came up – it didn’t work on Android and could return wrong values.
 Thus, we needed to find another solution to the problem.

 Once we know the pixel size, it becomes a piece of cake to show an object on the screen in real-world size.
 And it doesn’t matter whether we want to show a 3D object or 2D object.

 Basically, we need to take the camera frustum into account to calculate how much screen space is taken by 1 unity meter.
 To do that we should know at which distance an object is placed on the screen.
 For example, here we see the white plane which appears for the intersection of the camera frustum.
 The blue square represents which part of the plane is shown on the screen.